-- A deliverable programme of retrofitting.

-- High quality, responsive repairs, and maintenance for our tenants.

-- Increased levels of affordable housing. to
+- Improved quality of homes across all tenures. - A deliverable programme of retrofitting. - High quality, responsive repairs, and maintenance for our tenants. - Increased levels of affordable housing. to

 - Reduced levels of poverty, with thriving communities. - Access to a wider range of jobs by working with partners to achieve this. - Skills are better matched to opportunity through